whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 In contrast, the war-resisters valued sexual relationships based on sharing, sensitivity, and self-restraint.
 The men who did not exhibit these qualities in early sexual encounters expressed regret and believed that they had lost out on chances for personal growth.
 Many described having learned deep lessons from women sexual partners, including how to relate to people, share, and enjoy life.

 Abusive or deprived childhoods profoundly affect people's capacity for pleasure and connection, with some people simply unable to feel deeply in adulthood and even rejecting deep pleasure and connection as a "burden."
+In other words, these war-volunteers were _not able_ to feel deeply -- they lacked a capacity that seems inherent or normal to people raised in a respectful way.
+They weren't necessarily "taught" to objectify women and embrace double standards.
+Child abuse can train children to have deep insecurity and little or no empathy.
+Objectifying and putting down others is simply common behavior for deeply insecure, unfeeling people.**

 Even if ruling classes didn't manipulate elections, how are people supposed to agree on any political issues when some people value deep pleasure, connection and having a meaningful life, and others consistently embrace superficiality and being a cog in a machine?
 And of course, child abuse or deprivation isn't all-or-nothing, with nearly everybody carrying at least some troubles from their childhood.

-The war-resisters had grown up with a respectful childhood, so respect was the norm for them and they grew up with a deep personal strength.
+The war-resisters had grown up with a respectful childhood, so respect was the norm for them and they grew up with a deep spiritual strength.
 The war-volunteers had grown up in disrespectful houses with little loving touch, double standards, emotional and physical abuse, and more.
 In adulthood, they tolerated being a cog in a machine.

 This is _not_ to say that "warriors are bad" or "war resistance is good."
 A nation must always be ready to defend itself when needed.
-The question is whether or not people develop the integrity and deep relationships needed to stand for what's right.
+The question is whether or not people have the emotional capacity to have the integrity and deep relationships needed to stand for what's right.
 Clearly when children are unable to heal from their abuse or deprivation, they can become adults willing to support disrespectful authorities.

 Of course, not everyone trained for obedience becomes obedient.
 Some become people-pleasers, and others become self-centered.
 Every childhood is unique, and each child responds to their challenges in their own way.
 There are countless hurtful attitudes people can develop from disrespectful childhoods when they're unable to heal.